redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 ```

 So we'll use `setState` to store the URL for the image.
-We default it to the existing `file` value, if it exists—remember that scaffolds use this same form for editing of existing records, where we'll already have a value for `file`.
+We default it to the existing `url` value, if it exists—remember that scaffolds use this same form for editing of existing records, where we'll already have a value for `url`.
 If we didn't store that file value somewhere then it would be overridden with `null` if we started editing an existing record!

 The last thing we need to do is set the value of `file` in the `data` object before it gets sent on to the `onSave` handler: